When to Include Biogenic Carbon in an LCA

 Under this definition, all U.S. and Canadian lumber is considered to be sourced from sustainably managed forests due to the fact that the forest carbon stock in each country has been increasing since 1990 when reporting began.
 (U.S. data is per the EPA’s Inventory of U.S. Greenhouse Gas Emissions and Sinks report published in 2021.2 Canadian data is per the National Inventory Report of Greenhouse Gas Sources and Sinks in Canada.3) Additionally, data from the USDA’s Forest Inventory and Analysis Program shows that U.S. forestland area has been stable for more than 100 years and that the volume of standing inventory in those forests has increased 60 percent in the past 60 years.4

 Therefore, based on the international standards that govern biogenic carbon accounting practices, it is appropriate to report the biogenic carbon flows as part of the LCA.
 This is true for all wood coming from the U.S. and Canada based on national reporting.
-For wood coming from other countries, designers may either require certified lumber in accordance with Section 7.2.11 or rely on UNFCCC national reporting data for that country of origin.
+For wood coming from other countries, designers may either specify lumber sourced in accordance with standards developed by third-party certification programs5, per Section 7.2.11, or rely on UNFCCC national reporting data for that country of origin.
 For more information on LCA and the sustainability of wood buildings, see the expert tip, Introduction to Whole Building Life Cycle Assessment: The Basics.

 Salazar, J. Carbon Leadership Forum.
 (2020, May).
 Wood Carbon Seminars: How LCA Handles Wood.